-The group would be governed by a nine person Board of Directors (the compliment will include two councillors) that will be gauged through a core competencies and skills matrix and eventually appointed by the incoming council prior to Jan.
+The group would be governed by a nine-person board (the compliment will include two councillors) that will be gauged through a core competencies and skills matrix and eventually appointed by the incoming council prior to Jan.
 31, 2019.

 The move to create this body comes as a local crisis has developed due to the lack of availability and affordability of housing in Prince Edward County.

 One doesn’t need to venture too far in this municipality to speak with families that have been impacted and effectively ‘priced out’ of the local real estate market-either through the rental or the purchase approach to housing in recent years.

 In the report supporting the creation of the corporation, director of community development and strategic initiatives Neil Carbone spoke of the effects of the lake of affordable housing had on Prince Edward County’s local economy, social fabric and the implications for long-term community sustainability.

 The case for such a body to help keep young families and aging seniors in a roiling Prince Edward County real estate market as a definite feel.

 Low enrolment in schools and youth programs and sports is a telltale sign.

 But the Affordable Housing Task Team looked at hard numbers and the determination was easily made.

 According to the Canada Mortgage and Housing Company (CMHC), housing is considered to be affordable when a household spends less than 30 per cent of its pre-tax income on adequate shelter and in Prince Edward County, approximately 27 per cent of current households are at our above this threshold.

 According to growth studies, the county will grow by 1,653 households over the next two decades and, based on current household incomes and average market rents (and without considering the trend of housing price increases moving faster than incomes) 462 of those future units would need to meet the affordability criteria.